gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

     I know about these issues, no need to report them to me, unless you know a solution.

     - After you get drunk, the lighting is flickering for some period.
-    - Broken LOD's on mission replays in TBoGT (did not attempt to reproduce).
-    - Broken LOD's during long gameplay periods; additionally, the game can get hardlocked when you try to start a mission in that state - temporary solution is to reload a save.
     - Cutscenes freeze the game if the game is out-of-focus for too long.
     - Car engine sounds occasionally appear and disappear (the solution involves bringing the taxi bug back - lower the traffic budget in :material-file-cog:`GTAIV.EFLC.FusionFix.ini`).
     - Taxi rides can occasionally crash the game on 1.0.8.0.